MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/enable-document-suggestions.md

   - An [!INCLUDE[pn_azure_shortest](../includes/pn-azure-shortest.md)] subscription is required to use the [!INCLUDE[pn_azure_shortest](../includes/pn-azure-shortest.md)] Text Analytics service.

-  - A system administrator must enable the text analytics connection in [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Set the Azure Machine Learning text analytics connection](../admin/public-preview-microsoft-cognitive-services-integration.md#Set_AzureMLconnection)
+  - A system administrator must enable the text analytics connection in [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [About Microsoft Cognitive Services](public-preview-microsoft-cognitive-services-integration.md#about-microsoft-cognitive-services)

 - A system administrator must define a similarity rule for each entity type that is to be included in Document Suggestions. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Use advanced similarity rules to view similar case suggestions](../customer-service/suggest-similar-cases-for-a-case.md)